Why People See Interdimensional Beings: Real Encounters Explained

 Why Fear Changes the Experience

-Fear is one of the most powerful emotional signals the mind can produce during altered states.
+Fear is one of the most powerful emotional responses the mind can produce during altered states of consciousness.

-When someone experiences sleep paralysis without understanding it, the sudden inability to move can trigger panic.
-That emotional reaction can dramatically change how the mind interprets what it perceives.
+When someone experiences sleep paralysis without understanding what is happening, the sudden inability to move can trigger intense panic.
+That emotional reaction can dramatically influence how the experience is interpreted and remembered.

 Fear can cause: